scikit-activeml/scikit-activeml/developer_guide__DRAFT.md

 ##### General advice

-- use `self._validate_data function` (is implemented in superclass)
-- check the input `X` and `y` only once
-- fit classifier if it is not yet fitted (may use `fit_if_not_fitted` form `utils`)
-- if the strategy combines a single annotator query strategy with a performance estimate
+Use `self._validate_data function` (is implemented in superclass).
+Check the input `X` and `y` only once.
+Fit classifier if it is not yet fitted (may use `fit_if_not_fitted` form `utils`).
+If the strategy combines a single annotator query strategy with a performance estimate:

-  - define an aggregation function
+- Define an aggregation function
-  - evaluate the performance for each annotator sample pair
+- Evaluate the performance for each annotator sample pair
-  - use the `MultiAnnotWrapper`
+- Use the `MultiAnnotWrapper`

-- if the strategy is a `greedy` method regarding the utilities
+If the strategy is a `greedy` method regarding the utilities:

-  - calculate utilities (in an extra function)
+- Calculate utilities (in an extra function)
-  - use `simple_batch` function from utils for return value
+- Use `simple_batch` function from utils for return value

 ## Classifiers